 - 6.1.1 Weekly site audits were conducted by the ET and attended by the ER and the Contractor to monitor the timely implementation of proper environmental management practices and mitigation measures at the site.
-4 site audits were carried out on 5, 11, 18, and 27 March 2020 during the reporting month.
+4 site audits were carried out on 7, 13, 21 and 27 May 2020 during the reporting month.

-Representative of the IEC joined the site inspection on 11 March 2020.
-A summary of the implementation schedule of environmental mitigation measures is provided in Appendix H. - 6.1.2 No EPD inspection was conducted in this reporting month. - 6.1.3 During the weekly site inspections, no non-conformance was identified.
-Details of observations recorded during site inspection are summarized in Table 6-1.
+Representative of the IEC joined the site inspection on 13 May 2020.
+A summary of the implementation schedule of environmental mitigation measures is provided in Appendix H. - 6.1.2 EPD conducted inspection on 11 May 2020 with no major findings. - 6.1.3 During the weekly site inspections, no non-conformance nor observations were identified.